LIT-Protocol/developer-guides-code/solana-openai/nodejs/README.md

 1. Using an imported Ethereum private key, connect the wallet to the Lit RPC endpoint `Chronicle Yellowstone`
 2. Connect to the Lit network using the `LitNodeClient` on the `datil-dev` network
 3. Connect the `LitContracts` client to the Lit network (`datil-dev` in this case)
-4. **If PKP idnot provided in the .env file**: Mint a new PKP.
+4. **If a PKP is not provided in the .env file**: Mint a new PKP.
 5. Use your Ethereum wallet to create an AuthMethod.
 6. Use the created AuthMethod for authentication in generating session signatures for our PKP.
 7. Generate a new Solana Wrapped Key.
-8. Retrieve the encrypted metadata of our Wrapped Key.
+8. Retrieve the encrypted private key of our Wrapped Key.
 9. Set up Access Control Conditions (ACCs) to encrypt our OpenAI API key.
 This ensures it is not revealed at any point.
-The ACCs are the same ones used to encrypt the Wrapped Key metadata.
+The ACCs are the same ones that were used to encrypt the Wrapped Key.
 10. Write a simple prompt for the AI to answer.
 11. Run the Lit Action, providing our encrypted Solana Wrapped Key and OpenAI API key metadata, as well as our prompt.